-The Institute has also been supported in its financial planning and business development by Rachel Lowthian (Enterprise and Operations Manager, CBIC), Paul Armstrong (Enterprise and Innovations Lead), and Elaine Flowers (Head of Educational Partnerships and Lifelong Learning); in its internal relations by Dr Caroline Rouncefield (Head of Department, Business, Law and Social Sciences); and through provision of teaching resources by Dr Elspeth Lees (Head of Department, Science, Natural Resources & Outdoor Studies).
+The Institute has also been supported in its financial planning and business development by Rachel Lowthian (Enterprise Operations Manager), Paul Armstrong (Head of Enterprise and Innovations); in its internal relations by Dr Caroline Rouncefield (Head of Department, Business, Law, Policing and Social Sciences); and through provision of teaching resources by Dr Elspeth Lees (Head of Department, Science, Natural Resources & Outdoor Studies).

 All research degree candidates are members of the Graduate School.
 Professor Diane Cox is the Director of Research & Head of the Graduate School.
 Sonia Mason (who is your point of contact with the University of Cumbria administration) runs the Graduate School Office, which is on the ground floor of the Gressingham Building on the University of Cumbria Lancaster Campus.